 Don’t overfill the machine with too many products as this reduces how efficiently the sterilizer works and it may not sterilize properly.

-The correct amount of water is 2.7 fl oz (80ml).
+The correct amount of water is 80ml.
 More than 80ml of water in the sterilizer base will increase the cycle time.
 Less than 80ml may not sterilize the items properly.

 If you are seeing chalky residue on items in your sterilizer, that’s a sign that it needs descaling.
-Refer to the descaling instructions.
+Please refer to the descaling instructions.

 It’s vitally important to regularly descale your sterilizer to avoid operating issues and damage to the heat plate, which is in the bottom of the machine.

-Yes, it is pretty common to have droplets of water remaining, the majority of the 80ml water should have evaporated during the sterilization cycle.
+Yes, it’s common to have droplets of water remaining, the majority of the 80ml water should have evaporated during the sterilization cycle.
 Just empty it out once you’re finished and dry thoroughly to use again.

-This will be due to limescale, so we recommend using a descaler that is suitable for use with stainless steel, like kettle, iron and coffee machine de-scalers.
+This will be due to limescale.
+We recommend using a descaler that is suitable for use with stainless steel i.e. kettle, iron, and coffee machine de-scalers.
 Use as per the manufacturer's guidelines.

-To help you identify limescale; here’s a picture of your heat plate fresh out the box, (A) and here’s a picture of a heat plate that hasn’t been descaled (B).
-If you notice a dark brown appearance, this is likely to be burnt on limescale which means you may need to descale the machine over a longer period e.g. overnight or up to 24 hours.
+If you notice a dark brown appearance as shown in the image below, this is likely to be burnt on milk which means you may need to descale the machine over a longer period of time e.g. overnight or up to 24 hours.